cdcgi/user-service/doc/kios.md

 HTTP Code | Status | Description
 --- | --- | ---
 400 | Bad Request | Bad request payload
-404 | Not Found | User not found in database
+404 | Not Found | Kios not found in database
+403 | Forbidden | branch_code is not owned by user login
 500 | Internal Server Error | some un-handle error in server 200 | OK | OK
 ```